 First, you can’t just jump into competitive/ranked mode on a whim, and you won’t get placed in unfair matches due to Riot Games’ unique Rank Ratings (RR) and Matchmaking Rankings (MMR) systems.
 Second, the Leaderboards omit how much you play to keep it fair.
-A person with more kills and wins that plays less still gets their Leaderboard spot when someone else plays more, has more kills/wins, but has less of a kill/win ratio.
+A person with more kills and wins who plays less still gets their Leaderboard spot when someone else plays more, has more kills/wins, but has less of a kill/win ratio.

 Initial Ranking System Details